wmickeyd/ami-roles/README.md

 - load Jenkin URL in browser

 - Add git credentials to credential-store in jenkins
-	Note:  add Description as "GitHub", as the same is being refered in Jenkins DSL groovy scripts
+	Note:  Add Description as "GitHub", as the same is being refered in Jenkins DSL groovy scripts

-- Trigger job 'dsl-ami-provisioning', which will create other jenkins jobs to create/configure other base ami's
+- Trigger job 'dsl-ami-provisioning', which will create other 'base ami' jenkins jobs (jobs created by jenkins_ds/ami.groovy)